AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 #### Zombie Survival Scenarios

-**The Zombie Apocalypse Is Now:** This is considered the “default” scenario for ***Cannibal Contagion***, simply because this is the primary theme behind most of the game’s core source material.
+**The Zombie Apocalypse Is Now:** This is considered the “default” scenario for Cannibal Contagion, simply because this is the primary theme behind most of the game’s core source material.
 Please check out the complete scenario after this section of the book for a fully fleshed-out zombie survival scenario using the four example characters printed and detailed earlier in these rules.

 **Very Tragic Forest Battle Good and Evil for Fate of World Attack!:** A handful of seemingly-random strangers find themselves trapped in the same endless misty forest, trying to figure out why they’re there and why the dead won’t die.
 All the while, a powerful cosmic war across time and space wages subtly through their every action. \[Inspiration: *Versus, Wild Zero*\]